-Imaging (MRI) is a versatile medical imaging modality.
-It can produce very
+Resonance Imaging (MRI) is a versatile medical imaging modality.
+It can

-processing (software) based acceleration techniques to
+based and signal processing (software) based acceleration techniques to

 speed-up MR acquisition times.
 Our research is driven by recent advances

 in Compressed Sensing.
 We intend to speed-up data acquisition times, by

 collecting less data (than required by traditional MRI techniques) and

 reconstructing the image by using smart Compressed Sensing algorithms.
-In particular we focus
+In

 o Single slice MR imaging from single and multiple K-space scans.